[IMAGE: SKYWARN Logo]

 [Click here for description and more photos.]

+Sometimes a downburst can take on the oddest appearances.
+To the inexperienced, they can look like a funnel cloud, pillars, columns...
 Pulling into the parking lot of the Wal-Mart on NW 13th Street, I looked to the SW and saw THIS kinda scary-looking event going on pretty low to the ground relative to the rest of the surrounding cloud base.
-Was it a funnel? tornado? a downburst? microburst? or cloud shadow?
-Noone seems to know for sure.
-Even the weather service can't confirm that anything severe was going on here that day.
+Was it a funnel? tornado? a downburst? microburst? or odd cloud shadows?
+The weather service couldn't confirm that anything severe was going on here that day.
+Everyone now agrees that this must have been a large downburst, producing a funnel-cloud look-a-like.
 Click the photo for description.
+All I had in the car was a cheap digital camera and it's resolution wasn't all that great, back then.
+When I went home I tried to put it together using GIF animation sotware...

 NORTH-CENTRAL FLA.
 CROSS-COUNTY HAIL EVENT